(Redirected from Livan Hernandez)

 Hernández carried Cuba to titles in the 1992 World Junior Championship and 1993 World Junior Championship.
 In 1992, he allowed only one hit and no runs in 12 innings in the round-robin phase, striking out 19.
 He then threw a 6-hit, 7-strikeout, one-run game against the U.S. in the Gold Medal contest, facing a lineup which included Alex Rodriguez, Preston Wilson and A.J.
 Hinch.
 In 1993, he was 2-0 with a 1.59 ERA in the round-robin phase, striking out 21 and allowing 11 hits in 17 innings then holding the US to one run in 9 innings in the Gold Medal game, striking out 17 and allowing only 5 hits.
 Hernández struck out 14 in 9 2/3 IP in the 1994 Baseball World Cup, allowing no runs and winning one game.

 After last pitching in the majors with the Milwaukee Brewers in 2012, Livan did not play in 2013.
 He rejoined the Washington Nationals for their winter FanFest in 2014 and served as a pitching instructor in their spring camp that season, but he only officially signed his retirement papers in March of that year.
+In 2017 he was the pitching coach for the World team at the 2017 Futures Game, working alongside former teammates from the Marlins' 1997 championship team.
+Shortly after that, it was revealed that he had filed for personal bankruptcy at a federal court in Fort Lauderdale, FL.

 - 2-time NL All-Star (2004 & 2005)